Home > Storage + Organization > Tech + Travel Accessories > Lip Balm Key Ring Mini Cases

-When the temperature dips or the wind flies, can chapped lips be far behind?
-This time of year, it can be difficult to keep your lips moist and protected from the elements.
+Whether it’s the dry heat of summer or the whipping wind of winer, any time of year can be difficult to keep your lips moist and protected from the elements.
 Your best defense is a good offense: constant swipes from your trusty tube of lip balm.
-I don’t know about you, but I have tons of tubes of lip balm, however, there’s never one nearby when I need it.
-So I end up buying another!
+I don’t know about you, but I have tons of tubes of lip balm, however, there’s never one nearby when I need it!
+So I end up buying another!!
 Our mini key ring pouches are a Sew4Home Classic, and they make a perfect fast and easy gift for yourself as well as all your chap-lipped friends.
 They’re also an awesome ScrapBusters project.
 Make several of these adorable key ring lip balm holders so you always have your favorite tubes on hand… and can stop buying more than you need.

 Slip this little fob-with-a-pocket onto your key chain or add a swivel clip and hook it onto a purse buckle, gym bag or anywhere you need a handy holder for your emergency tube of lip balm.

 These cutie-pies make a great gift.
 Do you know someone whose lips should be kissably smooth?!

 There’s a free pattern download below so you are be sure to get the proper curved shape at the top to fit though a standard D-ring.